openvinotoolkit/open_model_zoo/demos/classification_benchmark_demo/cpp_gapi/README.md

     -no_show                  Optional.
 Disable showing of processed images.
     -time "<integer>"         Optional.
 Time in seconds to execute program.
 Default is -1 (infinite time).
     -u                        Optional.
 List of monitors to show initially.
+    -backend <string>         Optional.
+Specify an inference backend.
+The list of available backends depend on openCV version.
+Default value is IE.
 ```

 The number of `InferRequest`s is specified by -nireq flag.
 Each `InferRequest` acts as a "buffer": it waits in queue before being filled with images and sent for inference, then after the inference completes, it waits in queue until its results are processed.
 Increasing the number of `InferRequest`s usually increases performance, because in that case multiple `InferRequest`s can be processed simultaneously if the device supports parallelization.
 However, big number of `InferRequest`s increases latency because each image still needs to wait in queue.